meteorids/meteorids/README.md

 - 👋 Hi, I’m @meteorids
 - 👀 I’m interested in physics and math (radiative transfer)
-- 🌱 I’m currently a phd student and a Teaching Assistant
+- 🌱 I’m currently a phd student, Research and a Teaching Assistant
 - 💞️ I’m looking to collaborate on radiative transfer, atmospheric sciences, remote sensing and aerosols.
-- 📫 How to reach me ...
+- 📫 Check out my website..

 <!---
 meteorids/meteorids is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.